tuya/tuya-weapp-demo/README.md

 <p align="center">Intelligent lamp</p>
 </p>

-## Demo Catalog
+## Demo directory

 ```
-├── cloudfunctions             // Cloud Function directory
+├── cloudfunctions             //  Cloud function directory
 │   ├── ty-service             // SDK
 ├── miniprogram                // Applet home directory
 │   ├── image                  // The gallery
 │   ├── libs                   // Third-party libraries
-│   ├── pages                  // The directory for the specific page
+│   ├── pages                  // The directory of a specific page
 │   ├── app.js                 // Applet entry
-│   ├── app.json               // The configuration file
+│   ├── app.json               // Configuration file
-├── project.config.json        // Project profile
+├── project.config.json        // Project configuration file
 └── README.md                  // Description file
 ```

-## Demo Description
+## Demo description

-- Equipment distribution network：

-  Directly click the button for network distribution: AP network distribution, code scanning network distribution, Bluetooth network distribution and ZigBee network distribution are currently supported
+- #### Device pairing

+   Click the button to pair.
+You can select from AP pairing, QR code pairing, Bluetooth pairing, and Zigbee pairing.

-- Experience device functions：
+- #### Experience device function

-  After adding a device, you can click the device open switch to adjust MQTT message push of the device.
-It is suggested to use getdevicespeciannotation function in API.JS file to get the instruction set to avoid the possibility of inconsistent names of dp point fields.
-The content of the push message will be displayed on the page after the instruction is issued normally
+   After adding the device, you can click the device on the switch to debug the MQTT push notification.
+It is recommended to use the getDeviceSpecifications function in the api.js file to get the instruction set to prevent possible inconsistencies in the DP field names.
+The content of the push notification will be displayed on the page after the command is sent.

+- #### Supported device functions
-- The full version Demo
+  The current full version Demo supports device control, push notification, adding devices (pairing), and home module.

-  Currently support device control, message push, add device (distribution network), home module
+## Technical support

+Contact us if you have any queries.